6N: Title or no title, England has score to settle vs Scots

 England's chief tormentor in last weekend's 57-14 win over Italy didn't even make it on the bench a week later.

-Fiji-born winger Joe Cokanasiga was compared to All Blacks great Jonah Lomu by former England coach Sir Clive Woodward in response to a bulldozing man-of-the-match display against the Azzurri.
-But he has been dropped by Jones, who said he was "looking after" Cokanasiga.
+Fiji-born winger Joe Cokanasiga was compared to All Blacks great Jonah Lomu by former England coach Clive Woodward in response to a bulldozing man-of-the-match display against the Azzurri.
+But he has been dropped by Jones, who said he was "looking after" Cokanasiga and ridiculed the Lomu comparison.

 "We've got a good plan in place for him," Jones said.
 "He'll be ready by the World Cup.
 I don't need to reveal my selection plans for the future but I do know he'll be ready for the World Cup.